 - This 24/7 border crossing is popular with locals so the process is relatively quick.

 - Officials on both sides are easy-going but also friendly between the countries, and often lunch together.
-Maybe a local can confirm the rumour that during the mid-1990s when the two nations were at war, officials from both countries played Chess together?
+Maybe someone can confirm the rumour that during the mid-1990s when the two nations were at war, officials from both countries played Chess together?

 Everyone proceeds to Immigration for the exit stamp.
 Hand in your exit card that you received when entering Peru.